Alejandroid101/Journal/Text_editor.md

  - themes
  - the ability to use extentions

 There are many options for text editors out there.
-Try not to be overwhealmed by this, </br> just try a few, and stick to the one that gives you the best feel.
+Try not to be overwhealmed by this, just try a few, and stick to the one that gives you the best feel.
 There is no wrong choice, most text editors allow you add extensions to improve your experience.

+The next thing to consider is:
+>the best text editor is the one
+>that works best for YOU.